 Choose firm, bright, young, and spherical tinda squashes in season.
 Buy fresh, average-sized fruits with clean blossom tips and stem spots.

 Avoid large, tough skin as they are over mature and therefore, unappetizing.
-Also, avoid any, if spotted with a surface blemish, damaged, cuts/punctured, etc.
+Also, avoid any, if spotted with a surface blemish, damaged, cuts/punctures, etc.

-Before employing them in cooking, wash tinda squash in clean running water and dry using a clean cloth.
+Before employing them in cooking, wash tinda squash in clean running water and dry them using a clean cloth.
 Peeling is not always necessary.
-If you wish so, gently peel very superficial skin.
+If you wish, gently peel very superficial skin.

 Given their spherical shape, tinda squash makes perfect vegetables for stuffing.
 You can also use them cut diced or in slices as you desire in the recipe.
 They can also be employed as a wonderful substitute for recipes that call chappan kaddu (Indian summer squash), bottle gourd, small squashes, or similar cooked cucurbit fruits.